 Effective communication, role designation, and coordination are the keys to fast action — in addition to working with tools that generate intelligence about an incident based on applicable regulations.

 Automation can power several connective steps to hasten incident response.
 This includes generating guidance based on each jurisdiction involved and streamlining the process of notifying affected individuals.

 Workflows are a great first step in managing the response to both DSARs and incidents and provide a great “base”.
 However, manual or semi-automated workflows are not going to allow the most efficient response which is why the incorporation of automation where appropriate is key.

-Automation in your DSAR Workflows
+Automation in your DSAR workflows

 Responding to DSAR requests can be a painstaking process, especially when it comes to the retrieval of a Data Subject’s Data.
 Data storage is often fragmented, and formats are often inconsistent, making it difficult to fulfill DSAR obligations in a timely manner.
 The look-up of an individual’s data is the area that is ripe for automation.

 When an organization is equipped with a data inventory that unifies data sources and types, privacy teams are better equipped to fulfill their compliance obligations for privacy rights requests.
-Once you know what systems hold relevant data, you can perform targeted searches on those systems, regardless of if the data is structured, unstructured, hosted in the cloud, on premise, within a SaaS platform, etc. A unified data inventory is an invaluable asset that will help teams continue to scale their DSAR processing volume over time.
+Once you know what systems hold relevant data, you can perform targeted searches on those systems, regardless of if the data is structured, unstructured, hosted in the cloud, on-premises, within a SaaS platform, etc. A unified data inventory is an invaluable asset that will help teams continue to scale their DSAR processing volume over time.